open-ephys/commutator-docs/source/sma-commutator/user-guide/manual-control.rst

 *******************************************************

 ..
 TODO::
-    * Should stop/go change to enable/disable? those buttons don't do what I thought they did
+    * Should "stop/go change" to "enable/disable"? those buttons don't do what I thought they did from their labels
     * format picture besides bullet points
-    * fix following description of use-case below?
+    * fix following description of manual control use-case below?

 This guide instructs how to control the commutator using buttons on the commutator's PCB/enclosure.
 This is useful for situations such as when the user wants to quickly stop automated commutation or untwist the tether without disconnecting